 Residential development on the car park to the rear of the site to enable community ownership and management of Mitcham Cricket Pavilion associated land and buildings.
+Site deliverability: 5-10 years.

 Indicative site capacity (new homes): 5-12 new homes - on parts of the site not including the Cricket Pavilion, storage shed and lower floor of the Burn Bullock.